 Products released by the bacteria themselves may also contribute to this cascade of events.
 Low blood pressure means that vital organs such as the kidney, liver, and brain do not receive enough blood, hence urine flow may stop, and the patient may become drowsy or confused.
 The lungs may also become inflamed, even if they are not directly involved in the infection.
 This is known as “shock lung” or ARDS (respiratory distress syndrome), and prevents oxygen from reaching the rest of the body.
 This will have obvious further consequences for vital organ systems, including the heart, lung, brain, kidney and liver.
 Blood clotting may also become abnormal, and bruising or bleeding may be seen.

 Once in hospital, the priorities are to improve the blood pressure and oxygen intake.
 Low blood pressure is treated by filling up the blood vessels with intravenous fluids.
-If this does not work, doctors then have to use powerful drugs to contract blood vessels in order to raise the blood pressure, although the heart may not be able to respond to these drugs properly.
+If this does not work, doctors then have to use powerful drugs to get the heart to pump more effectively, although the heart may not be able to respond to these drugs properly.
 This will be particularly true of patients with heart disease already.